AI-Notebook

 hynote vs otter vs granola.png

-Otter and Granola Alternatives: Is HyNote the Better Choice of AI Note-Taker?
+Otter and Granola Alternatives: Is HyNote the Best AI Note-Taker of 2026?

 This table gives you the big picture.
 But the real differences show up in daily use—so let's dig deeper.